jlumbroso/admiral-sucks/README.md

 of our mental health](https://www.psychologytoday.com/us/blog/ulterior-motives/201008/what-does-advertising-do).

 At the heart of the problem, the Internet offers us access to a wide variety of different publications and websites.
+We do not want to have a full subscription package to each of those, but would rather be able to purchase articles on a unit basis.
+This requires a micropayment infrastructure that has taken very long to implement the right way.

-A much more holistic solution to the problem of adblocking, is [Scroll](https://scroll.com/): Users pay a fixed subscription every month ($5/month) and this money is distributed to all participating websites that the user visits, prorated to the proportion of content consumed on each website;
+Indeed, a much more holistic solution to the problem of adblocking, is [Scroll](https://scroll.com/): Users pay a fixed subscription every month ($5/month) and this money is distributed to all participating websites that the user visits, prorated to the proportion of content consumed on each website;